Deformed cluster maps of type $A_{2N}$: Preliminaries

 \subsection{Cluster algebras}

 In this section, we recall the definition of two types of mutation, quiver mutation and cluster mutation, and introduce an example to see the construction of cluster algebras.

-Let $Q=(V,E)$ be a quiver with $n$ nodes, $V=\qty{1,2,\dots,n}$ and directed edges $E$.
+Let $Q=(V,E)$ be a quiver with $m$ nodes $V=\qty{1,2,\dots,m}$ and directed edges $E$.
 We assume that $Q$ does not possess any loops or oriented 2-cycles.
-However, multiple edges between nodes are allowed and when there are many edges between two vertices we write $\xrightarrow{i}$ as a shorthand for $i$ parallel arrows.
+However, multiple edges between nodes are allowed, and when two vertices have multiple edges between them we write $\xrightarrow{p}$ as a shorthand for $p$ parallel arrows.